His Majesty the King of Bahrain Visits U.S. 5th Fleet Headquarters

 |Downloads:

-This work, His Majesty the King of Bahrain Visits U.S. 5th Fleet Headquarters [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, His Majesty the King of Bahrain Visits U.S. 5th Fleet Headquarters, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT